-My favorite chewy chocolate chip cookies are now available in a chocolate lovers version, with a chocolate base and tons of chocolate chips for double the chocolate!
+My favorite chewy chocolate chip cookies are now available in a chocolate lovers version – double chocolate chip cookies with a chocolate base and of course chocolate chips!

 Is there a recipe that you have memorized?
 Have you ever changed it up?